 - Fine art

-Real Property That Has Been Depreciated
+Real Property That's Been Depreciated

 Gains and Losses on Small Business Stock